-Point Basin.
-(Nicolas, 2015)

-SCALE

-100 0 km 100 200 300

-100 0 miles 100 200

-830.28 m

-Figure 7: Composite core photo from 3-29-20-29W1 of the upper portion of the Prairie Evaporite showing the White Bear and Esterhazy members (outlined in red boxes); depths from 818.62 to 846.92 m; box with 'X'

 3. Esterhazy Member

 The Esterhazy Member is the most economic potash beds.
 It consists of euhedral to subhedal halite crystals with large anhedral sylvite crystals and minor interstitial carnolite and clays (Figure 7 and 8).

 The Esterhazy Member is intermittently present in a narrow, elongate strip in southwestern Manitoba, from Township 5 to 21, Ranges 27 to 29 W1 (Figure 2).
-The Prairie Evaporite salt dissolution edge runs roughly northsouth from Township 1 to 29, through Range 27 W1, and represents the maximum eastern extent of salt (and therefore potash) occurrence (Figure 9).
+The Prairie Evaporite salt dissolution edge runs roughly north-south from Township 1 to 29, through Range 27 W1, and represents the maximum eastern extent of salt (and therefore potash) occurrence (Figure 9).
 Over the area of known potash occurrence in Manitoba, the thickness of the Esterhazy Member averages 5.6 m.

-The Esterhazy Member in Manitoba compares favourably in grade, size and mining conditions to deposits supporting producing mines in southeastern Saskatchewan in the operations of PotashCorp at Rocanville and at Mosaic's operations at Esterhazy, just west of the MPC land holdings.
-It is the only potash bed of potentially economic significance in Manitoba.
+The Esterhazy Member in Manitoba compares favourably in grade, size and mining conditions to deposits supporting producing mines in southeastern Saskatchewan in the operations of Nutrien's at Rocanville and at Mosaic's operations at Esterhazy, just west of the MPC land holdings.
+It is the only potash bed of known economic significance in

 Figure 8: Core photograph of the Esterhazy Member, Prairie Evaporite, showing the potash ore zone of the St. Lazare deposit in 8-28-17-29W1; approximate depths are 915.3 to 916.03 m.

 5. Russell-McAuley Area

-Saskatchewan Manitoba

-E, WB, BP, PL Esterhazy, White Bear, Belle Plaine and Patience Lake members, respectively

-Figure 6: Idealized east-west section through the Prairie Evaporite

-and adjacent rock units.
-(Nicolas, 2015)

-Canamax Harrowby Prov.
-P.T.H.

 The potash deposits in the Russell-McAuley area are located between townships 14 and 21, ranges 27 and 29W1 (Figure 9), and are the most explored area for potash in the province.
 The isopach of the formation varies due to proximity to the dissolution edge but can measure up to 139 m thick (Figure 9).

-The deposits in the Russell-McAuley area are the only potash deposits in Manitoba potentially amenable to conventional underground mining methods.
-From a potash-resource perspective, the Russell-McAuley area can be subdivided into two blocks: a northern block, referred to as the Russell deposit; and a southern block, referred to as the St. Lazare deposit (Figure 10).
-Both deposits are continuous into one another, the distinction between the two blocks simply reflects the extent of two long-standing potash dispositions held by competing
+The deposits in the Russell-McAuley area are the only potash deposits in Manitoba potentially amenable to conventional underground mining methods, however are also excellent candidates for solution mining.
+This potash resource has been historically subdivided into two blocks a northern block, referred to as the Russell deposit; and a southern block, referred to as the St. Lazare deposit (Figure 10 & 11).
+Both deposits are continuous into one another, the distinction between the two blocks simply reflects the extent of two long-standing potash dispositions held by competing companies.

+Potash Exploration

-Figure 10: Compilation map of showing the location and size of Winnipegosis reefs and collapse structures and basement faults, as identified by 2-D and 3-D seismic surveys.
-Information compiled from assessment file Potash Exploration 6.
-Potash Resource Formal mineral resource estimates have been prepared for the Russell deposit, most recently in 2009.
+6. Potash Resource

+Formal mineral resource estimates have been prepared for the Russell deposit, most recently in 2009.
 A historical resource estimate for the St. Lazare deposit was prepared in 1983.
-Table 1 summarizes the estimated resources for both the Russell and St. Lazare deposits.
-The Russell-McAuley area has a robust resource potential for a long term, minimum 20 year, secure supply, at a rate of 2 Mt/y KCI, or higher.
+Table 1 summarizes the estimated resources for both the Russell and St. Lazare deposits assuming conventional underground mining operations.
+The Russell-McAuley area has a robust resource potential for a long term, minimum 20 year, secure supply, at a rate of 2 Mt/y KCl, or higher.

 Table 1: Mineral resource estimates for the Russell and McAuley areas in southwestern Manitoba.

-Area Million tonnes 3 Average grade (% K2O) Russell deposit 1 392 22.5 St. Lazare deposit2 650 20.9 1BHP Billiton reports from ADM Consulting Ltd. and AMEC Americas Ltd. (2009) 2Bannatyne (1983), 16% cut off grade 3 Neither of the resource estimates has been reported using the definition standards of the Canadian Institute of Mining, Metallurgy and Petroleum and, therefore, do not meet the reporting requirements of Canadian National Instrument 43-101.
+Area Million tonnes 3 Average grade (% K2O)

+Russell deposit 1 392 22.5

+St. Lazare deposit2 650 20.9

+1BHP Billiton reports from ADM Consulting Ltd. and AMEC Americas Ltd. (2009)

+2Bannatyne (1983), 16% cut off grade

+3 Neither of the resource estimates has been reported using the definition standards of the Canadian Institute of Mining, Metallurgy and Petroleum and, therefore, do not meet the reporting requirements of Canadian National Instrument 43-101.

-Figure 9: Potash distribution and salt back thickness of the Russell and St.
+Figure 9: Potash distribution and salt back thickness of the Russell and St. Lazare deposits in the Russell-McAuley area.